bcleonard/dragonfly-lamp/README.md

 # dragonfly-lamp

-This is the docker files for building a dragonfly lamp stack for development.
+This is the lamp stack for dragonfly.
+Based on CentOS 7, it contains:

+  - httpd
+  - php
+  - mariadb
+  - tomcat